 Aerial photographs with drones can provide helpful support during fire brigade operations, rescues and in the area of civil emergencies (disaster control service).
 Our pilots assist with timely operations in the event of fires, accidents and natural disasters.
 In addition to providing assistance to rescue operations, photographs were taken to document the damage also assist insurance companies in assessing the damage accurately.

-Our team provides rapid support to assess the situation with the help of aerial photographs during disasters such as earthquakes, landslides, explosions, etc. The experienced pilots and camera operators at L.A WWIC.Ltd effectively supervises the rescue work with extensive technical equipment.
+Our team provides rapid support to assess the situation with the help of aerial photographs during disasters such as earthquakes, landslides, explosions, etc. The experienced pilots and camera operators at L.A WWIC (TIANJIN) CO., LTD effectively supervises the rescue work with extensive technical equipment.
 Cameras affixed to drones can quickly provide the fire brigade and officer-in-charge with an overview of the situation at the location of the fire.
 As a result, rescue operations can be implemented purposefully and with the greatest possible safety for the involved relief units.

 Drones can help to identify hidden fire nests and locate missing persons.
 Special sensors provide readings via temperature, smoke emission and the gas concentration in the air.
 An evaluation of these data together with the current weather information enables the identification of risks to the population in due time and the initiation of the necessary measures.

 We provide support to the fire brigade and rescue workers during mission planning to and insurances during damage assessment.
 With drones, the pilots and camera operators at L.A WWIC (TIANJIN) CO., LTD can create professional damage documentation.